top of page

 EN343

 Each waterproof garment must offer protection against water penetration and breathable properties.
 EN343 is a European Standard for protective clothing that helps protect a wearer against wet weather.
-The protection against water penetrations comes in 3 classes:

 RAIL STANDARD